Java 8 introduced new APIs for Date and Time to address the shortcomings of the older java.util.Date and java.util.Calendar.

 LocalDate previousMonthSameDay = LocalDate.now().minus(1, ChronoUnit.MONTHS);

-In the following two code examples we parse the date “2016-06-12” and get the day of the week and the day of the month respectively.
-Note the return values, the first is an object representing the DayOfWeek while the second in an int representing the ordinal value of the month:
+In the following two code examples, we parse the date “2016-06-12” and get the day of the week and the day of the month respectively.
+Note the return values — the first is an object representing the DayOfWeek, while the second is an int representing the ordinal value of the month:

 DayOfWeek sunday = LocalDate.parse("2016-06-12").getDayOfWeek(); int twelve = LocalDate.parse("2016-06-12").getDayOfMonth();

-We can test if a date occurs in a leap year.
-In this example we test if the current date occurs is a leap year:
+We can test if a date occurs in a leap year, for example the current date:

 boolean leapYear = LocalDate.now().isLeapYear();